 Pet Loss Bereavement Counselling

-- Blue Cross offers free pet bereavement support by phone (every day) or by email via confidential form.
+- Blue Cross offers free support by phone or email.

-- Pet Bereavement Services is a company run by a registered experienced vet nurse, who has trained in pet bereavement counselling.
-She offers remote services and a free download to help children deal with pet loss.
+- Pet Bereavement Services is a company run by a vet nurse, trained in pet bereavement counselling.
+She offers remote services (and a free download to help children deal with pet loss).

-- The Ralph Site lists pet bereavement counsellors nationwide, you can list if you would inclusion.
+- The Ralph Site lists pet bereavement counsellors nationwide

-- Ally For All is a community support service (based in South West) run by National Animal Welfare Trust
+- Ally For All (South West) offers help, this service is run by National Animal Welfare Trust

-- Chance’s Spot is an organisation to help shelter staff and vets/vet nurses, who likely suffer real stress from the trauma of seeing so many ill, injured and traumatised pets.
-Vets also have to regularly put pets to sleep, and this can weigh heavy on the soul, after a long time.
+- Chance’s Spot helps shelter & shelter staff deal with trauma of seeing so many ill & injured pets.
+Vets also have to deal with guilt, putting animals to sleep each day.
 The founder is an animal chaplain and pet loss counsellor.

-- Blue Cross and The Blackford Centre for Pet Bereavement offer courses to become a pet bereavement counsellor.
-An ideal job if you are an empathic person, who would like to work locally or from home.
+- Blue Cross & The Blackford Centre for Pet Bereavement offer courses to become a pet bereavement counsellor.
+An ideal job if you are kind, and would like to work from home or remotely.

 Should You Get Another Pet?

-Some pets left behind may also prefer to have another furry friend around.
-It all depends on your circumstances (some older people prefer not to, lest they die).
-If this is the reason to not adopt, you could get a free Dog’s Trust Canine Card that enables (on your death) the charity to contact your nominated guardian to either adopt them or for them to find a loving home (they try to keep animals together).
-Unlike RSPCA, they never put healthy dogs to sleep.
-It also helps to include a codicil with your Will, on who you have nominated to look after your dog, in the event of your death.
-National Animal Welfare Trust South West) offers a similar card.
-Or you may wish to volunteer as a dog walker for elderly and disabled people, via Cinnamon Trust or PAPAS .
+Some pets left behind may prefer another animal around, it depends.
+Some older people prefer not to adopt again.
+You could get a free Dog’s Trust Canine Card that enables them to find homes on your death, by contacting a nominated guardian.
+It also helps to keep a codicil with your Will, on who you have nominated to look after your dog.
+National Animal Welfare Trust (South West) offers a similar card.
+Or you may wish to become a volunteer dog walker.

-If you have other pets, keep a routine.
-Obviously pets left behind will be mourning too.
-So you howling in a corner is not going to help.
-Grieve peacefully together.
+If you have other pets, keep a routine as those left behind will be mourning too.
+You howling in a corner is not going to help.
+Cry quietly, then go out in nature, and grieve peacefully together.

 Books to Help You Cope with Pet Loss

-- The Invisible Leash is a book to help heal readers living with grief.
-It illustrates the spiritual connection between pet guardians and their humans.
-After Zach’s dog dies, his friend Emily tries to comfort him with the news that there remains ‘an invisible leash’ around our hearts, connecting everyone to the pets in Heaven or beyond
+- The Invisible Leash illustrates the spiritual connection between pet guardians and humans.
+After Zach’s dog dies, his friend Emily tries to comfort him with the news that there remains ‘an invisible leash’ around our hearts, connecting to pets in Heaven.

-- The Divine Life of Animals is a Biblical study by Ptolemy Tompkins, who takes us on a 20,000 year journey of history to ask if animals have souls.
-While many religious authorities scoff at the idea of animals in Heaven, this immensely readable (if scientific) book embarks on the answer.
-The positive picture painted is a gloriously inclusive picture of the cosmos.
+- The Divine Life of Animals is a Biblical study by Ptolemy Tompkins, who takes us on a 20,000 year journey to ask if animals have souls.
+This readable (if scientific) book paints a picture of a gloriously inclusive cosmos.